-Click on the link above for the full college policies on attendance and absences.
+Click on the link above for the college policies on attendance and absences.
+Your instructor may have guidelines specific to this course.

 Student Behavioral Expectations or Conduct Policy:

 "Students are expected to maintain classroom decorum that includes respect for other students and the instructor, prompt and regular attendance, and an attitude that seeks to take full advantage of the education opportunity."